What are the benefits of studying abroad?

 Although most major stores, hotels and restaurants accept all major credit cards (Visa or Mastercard), credit cards in Germany are not as commonly used as in some other countries and hardly ever used to pay for small value items.
 In many German supermarkets and smaller stores it is impossible to pay with credit card.
 If you need to get cash, ATMs can be found in the city center and on campus.

 What types of scholarships are available?

-The German Embassy in your home country will inform you whether or not your child needs a visa in order to participate in the ISU program.
+The German Embassy in your home country will inform you whether or not your child needs a visa in order to participate in the ISA program.
 You can find contact information for the German Embassy on the German Foreign Office website.
 Or have a look here: Visa requirements - List of countries

 Please note: Visa processing takes six weeks on average.